MiltonGreat/Heart-Disease/README.md

 ## Overview

 Heart disease is one of the leading causes of mortality worldwide.
 Early identification of at-risk individuals enables timely interventions, potentially saving lives and reducing healthcare costs.
 This project leverages machine learning models to predict heart disease based on patient health metrics.
-The Random Forest model achieved 89% accuracy, providing a robust tool to classify high-risk patients and guide preventive care strategies.
+The Random Forest model achieved an 86% accuracy with a ROC-AUC of 0.92, providing a robust tool to classify high-risk patients and guide preventive care strategies.

 ### Problem Statement